cdapio/coopr/docs/docs/source/rest/rpc.rst

      - Description
    * - 200 (OK)
      - If update was successful
-   * - 401 (UNAUTHORIZED)
+   * - 403 (FORBIDDEN)
-     - If the user is unauthorized to make this request.
+     - If the user is not allowed to make this request.
    * - 404 (NOT FOUND)
      - If the resource requested is not found.